jonwedell/JavaScript-Games/README.md

-asteroids
+JavaScript Games
 =========

+# Asteroids
-Javascript implementation of the classic game asteroids.
-Just put the files where a http server can access them.
+JavaScript implementation of the classic game asteroids.
 For reference, see https://jonwedell.com/asteroids

+# Pong
+JavaScript implementation of the classic game pong.